git-utilities/fix_logs/_posts/2020-01-26-test-environment-setup.md

-This is a quick guide on testing scripts of this project without pushing results to GitHub.
+This is a quick guide on testing scripts of this project **without** pushing results to GitHub, and is intended reading material for those that wish to assist in adding features, stomping bugs, etc.

 ------